Ian Newton – Chairperson

 Kay Melleuish – Treasurer

 Kay has been a registered nurse for 29 years.
 In that time she has specialised in Psychiatry, Drug and Alcohol Detoxification, Forensic Psychiatry, Mental Handicap Nursing and General.
 She worked as a nurse educator in Psychiatry and Mental Handicap Nursing.
 Kay also became a trainer for the QLD Health Aggression Management Program and has her own education consultancy practice.
 She now works at the new Sunshine Coast University Hospital in the Department of Emergency Medicine assessing mental health consumers, as well as at two doctor’s surgeries as a Mental Health Nurse Practitioner.

 Kay was lucky enough to find Aikido many years ago and managed to achieve Shodan which was one of the proudest moments of her life.
 To find that David had a common interest in helping and improving life for people who have disabilities inspired her to be part of the committee.
 She now enjoyings watching the service grow and the trainees achieving.

 Wendy Dangerfield – Secretary

-Wendy holds two roles with Compass, one as Secretary on the Board of Management and the other as Office Manager.
-The Office Manager role sees her overseeing payroll, creditors, customers, financial reporting as well as managing upgrades to the different Education & Training centres.
+Wendy holds two roles with Compass, one as Secretary on the Board of Management and the other as Head of Finance.
+The Head of Finance role sees her overseeing payroll, creditors, customers, financial reporting as well as managing upgrades to the different Education & Training centres.